CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.2.md

 - **Engage stakeholders:** Involve key stakeholders, such as legal, compliance and IT teams, in the data preparation process.
 Their input will ensure the classification process aligns with regulatory requirements and organizational policies.

 - **Training and awareness:** Provide training and awareness sessions to users and administrators about the importance of data classification and how to effectively use Copilot.
 This approach will facilitate a smooth transition and increase user adoption.
 In addition, utilize organizational change management strategies to champion the process and educate the workforce on how data classification and sanitization can expedite Copilot’s ingestion of the data.

+>**Note:** You are not expected to perform the following steps.
+This information is provided solely to give you an understanding of the process of Data Classification in the Purview portal.

 ### Task 1: Using the Microsoft data classification dashboard